Poetry and Healing: In Conversation

 When was your last villanelle vaccination?
 Did you try applying an ointment of ode?
 Poetry’s immediacy—its rhythm, its viscous concision—can cut to the bone.
 But it can also suture our wounds and soothe our pain.
-Uncover the mysterious healing properties of poetry with special guests George Elliott Clarke and Pamela Mordecai.
+Join special guest George Elliott Clarke for a discussion of the mysterious and contentious healing properties of poetry.
+Featuring a discussion of the poetic works of Pamela Mordecai.
 Moderated by Lamees Al Ethari.

 Early Bird $10 • Online $12 • At the Door $15

 GEORGE ELLIOTT CLARKE is an internationally-renowned poet and scholar whose books—including his highly-esteemed poetry collections Execution Poems and Whylah Falls—have won him many honours, including the Portia White Prize (1998), the Governor General’s Literary Award (2001), the Dr. Martin Luther King Jr. Achievement Award (2004), and the Pierre Elliott Trudeau Fellowship Prize (2005).
 Born in Windsor, Nova Scotia, Clarke presently resides in Toronto where he is E.J.
 Pratt Professor of Canadian Literature at the University of Toronto.
 George served as Canada’s seventh Parliamentary Poet Laureate (2016–17).

 LAMEES AL ETHARI immigrated to Canada with her husband and two boys in 2008.
 She holds a PhD in English Language and Literature from the University of Waterloo, where she has been teaching academic and creative writing since 2015.